AgoraIO-Extensions/react-native-agora/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/ReactNativeAgoraRtcNgExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-agora-rtc-ng`.
+To edit the Objective-C files, open `example/ios/ReactNativeAgoraRtcNgExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-agora`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `io/agora/rtc/ng/react` under `Android`.